ISAC-SIMO/ISAC-SIMO-Django-Backend/README.md

 We use SemVer scheme to manage the version number.
 We have created a Django Command to upgrade the version in the settings file.

 #### Command Usage:
-- `python manage.py bump`              → Updates to Next Patch
+- `pipenv run python manage.py bump`              → Updates to Next Patch
-- `python manage.py bump --to=2.2.2`   → Updates Version Number to 2.2.2
+- `pipenv run python manage.py bump --to=2.2.2`   → Updates Version Number to 2.2.2
-- `python manage.py bump --type=major` → Updates to Next Major
+- `pipenv run python manage.py bump --type=major` → Updates to Next Major
-- `python manage.py bump --type=minor` → Updates to Next Minor
+- `pipenv run python manage.py bump --type=minor` → Updates to Next Minor
-- `python manage.py bump --type=patch` → Updates to Next Patch
+- `pipenv run python manage.py bump --type=patch` → Updates to Next Patch

 Releases and Tags can then be created accordingly.